lssol/Appstract/README.md

 This API exposes the appstract functionalities.
 Appstract allows to create and use an abstraction of any web app.

+To understand more about Appstract please check the corresponding chapter on my [PhD thesis](https://theses.hal.science/tel-03887742/).

 ## API

 In order to communicate between the server and the client, we use signatures attributes.